Raw vector

 CVE-2023-37901 is a medium-severity Cross-site Scripting (CWE-79) vulnerability in Cern Indico.
 Its CVSS base score is 5.4 (Medium).

-Operationally, ranked in the top 32.3% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Browser Session Hijacking (T1185); ranked at the 41th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References